A modification of the linear sieve, and the count of twin primes: Modification of the linear sieve

-\end{proposition} \begin{remark} It suffices for our purposes to obtain qualitative error $o(1)$ in the factor accompanying $F^*$.
+where $F^*=F^*_\eta$ is a function satisfying $F^*(s) = F(s) + O(\eta^5)$ for $F$ as in \eqref{eq:delaydiff}. \end{proposition} \begin{remark} It suffices for our purposes to obtain qualitative error $o(1)$ in the factor accompanying $F^*$.
 Though as with the Jurkat--Richert theorem, with greater care one should obtain a quantitative refinement, e.g. $O((\log D)^{-1/6})$.
 See (12.4)--(12.8) in \cite{Opera}. \end{remark}

 We now adapt the proof.
 Let $D=x^{\frac{7}{12}+\eta}$ and $D_0 = x^{\frac{7}{12}}$.
 For $n\ge1$, primes $p_1\ge\cdots\ge p_n$, if $p_1\cdots p_n\notin \mathcal D^+(D)$ then there exists a minimal index $l\le n$ such that $p_1\cdots p_l\notin \mathcal D^+(D)$.
-By definition such minimal $l$ is odd (explicitly, this occurs when $p_1\cdots p_{l-1}p_l^3 > D$ but $p_1\cdots p_{m-1}p_m^3 \le D$ for all odd $m<l$.)
+By definition such minimal $l$ is odd.
+(Explicitly, this occurs when $p_1\cdots p_{l-1}p_l^3 > D$ but $p_1\cdots p_{m-1}p_m^3 \le D$ for all odd $m<l$.)
 Similarly, if $p_1\cdots p_n\notin \mathcal D^*$ there exists a minimal index $l\le n$ such that $p_1\cdots p_l\notin \mathcal D^*$, which is also odd.

 Indeed, to show this let $l\le n$ be the minimal index such that $p_1\cdots p_l\notin \mathcal D^*$.
 If $(p_1,\ldots, p_j)\notin\mathcal P_j$ for all $j\le l$, $j\in\{4,6\}$, then clearly $l>j$ must be odd, as with $\mathcal D^+(D)$.
 On the other hand, if $(p_1,\ldots, p_j)\in\mathcal P_j$ for some $j\le l$, $j\in\{4,6\}$, a priori one might expect $l$ could be even.
 However, the key point in this case is that $p_1\cdots p_j\in \mathcal D^+(D_0)\subset \mathcal D^*$ (since $p_1\cdots p_j\approx D^{\frac{6}{7}}$ by definition of $\mathcal P_j$).
 Thus $l>j$ is the minimal index such that $p_1\cdots p_l\notin \mathcal D^+(D_0)$, and hence must be odd as claimed.